Vulfpeck/fritter_for_reddit/README.md

 # Fritter for Reddit is a Reddit Client built with Flutter

 ### How to build
-1. Go to reddit prefs and create a new application [link]("https://www.reddit.com/prefs/apps/")
+1. Go to reddit prefs and create a new application here https://www.reddit.com/prefs/apps/
 2. Create a file called secrets.dart in /lib/ folder
 3. Create a string